-Comprehensive ARO Agreement – The more common ARO agreement is a comprehensive agreement in which an ISMMS Designated Clinical Research Center (an institutionally recognized clinical research unit) provides a package of research-related support services to an outside commercial or research entity.
-This may include multiple line-item services such as faculty research roles (global PI, Data Safety Monitoring Board member, event-adjudication committee member), data management, clinical trials management, statistical analyses, and medical monitoring.
+1. Comprehensive ARO Agreement - The more common ARO agreement is a comprehensive agreement in which an ISMMS Designated Clinical Research Center (an institutionally recognized clinical research unit) provides a package of research-related support services to an outside commercial or research entity.
+This may include multiple line-item services such as faculty research roles (global PI, Data Safety Monitoring Board member, event adjudication committee member), data management, clinical trials management, statistical analyses, and medical monitoring.

 For an ISMMS clinical research unit to qualify as a Designated Clinical Research Centers (DCRC) it must have recognized expertise as either a clinical coordinating center or a data coordinating center, as well as the necessary infrastructure to carry out its work.
-In some cases, the infrastructure may be supported by a collaborative agreement with the ISMMS Institute for Transformative Clinical Trials.
+The infrastructure may in some cases be supported by a collaborative agreement with the ISMMS Institute for Transformative Clinical Trials.
 In all cases, creation of a DCRC requires presentation to the Faculty Business Conflicts Committee for review and approval by the Dean.

 The School may not enter into an ARO agreement if either of the following conditions applies:

 - The school has equity ownership in the proposed partnering entity;

 - The School has financial incentives linked to the success of a clinical trial that would be conducted under the auspices of the ARO.

 2. Limited ARO Agreement - An ARO agreement may be more limited in scope, involving only the participation of a faculty-investigator as a global PI or in another specific research support role.
 In such cases, the faculty-investigator must be a member of an ISMMS Designated Clinical Research Center or obtain an approval in the process described below.